How can I help with the project?

 More extensive research in the sciences and humanities

-Machine-readability, and the ability to conduct full-text searches
+- Machine-readability and the ability to conduct full-text searches on the Astrophysics Data System

 Can I still transcribe if I know little about astronomy?